atlan-antillia/Tensorflow-Image-Segmentation-Augmented-Pancreas/README.md

 </pre>
 Please note that
 <a href="./src/ImageMaskAugmentor.py">
-ImageMaskAugmentor.py</a> reads the parameters in [generator] and [augmentor] sections, and yields some images and mask to be used for the training and evaluation process of the UNet Model.
+ImageMaskAugmentor.py</a> reads the parameters in [generator] and [augmentor] sections, and yields some images and mask depending on the batch_size, which are used for the training and evaluation process of the UNet Model.
 <pre>
 [augmentor]
 vflip    = False